6b6tcom/6b6tCore-Folia/README.md

 **6b6tCore-Folia** is the all-in-one core plugin used on [6b6t.com](https://6b6t.com), a modern high-performance anarchy server built on [Folia](https://github.com/PaperMC/Folia) 1.20+.
 This plugin handles account security, gameplay tweaks, teleport utilities, and intentional exploits.
 No bloat, no fluff, no hand-holding.

 > ⚠️ This plugin is built for anarchy.
 No official support, no updates unless we want to.
 Use at your own risk.
+> ⚠️ Credits to BlBi for the original login plugin.

 ---